DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

 - Automation and Infrastructure as Code.

 :::tip
-If you are looking for the full roadmap including this project, back to the [getting started page](../../getting-started).
+If you are looking for the full roadmap, including this project, go back to the [getting started page](../../getting-started).
 :::

 ---